societe-generale/spintest/README.md

 ### Generate report

-Since the version 0.3.0 of spintest, you have the possibility to generate reports of your test execution.
+Since the version 0.3.0 of spintest, generating reports of test execution is possible.

-This report will contain all information that you written [See this paragraph](https://github.com/societe-generale/spintest#urls-and-tasks-definition), and on each tasks you will find the return payload and the execution time.
+The report will contain all information that were written [here](https://github.com/societe-generale/spintest#urls-and-tasks-definition), and on each tasks the return payload and the execution time are attached.<br/>
-Finally, at the end you will find the total execution time of your test execution.
+At the end of the report the total execution time of the tests is indicated.

-To use this fonctionality please use this piece of code :
+To use this functionality use this piece of code :

 ```
 from spintest import spintest